clinical-meteor/cookbook/cookbook-conventions.md

 ## Cookbook Conventions

 They say the best way to win an argument is to avoid it.
 Preferred language, best editor, testing framework choice...  so many opportunities for people to argue for their favorite technology.
-So, before diving into the Cookbook, lets go over some of the conventions.
+So, before diving into the Cookbook, lets go over some conventions that are used.
+These conventions are how I choose to write this cookbook.
+If you disagree with any of them, please write your own Cookbook.

 ====================================
 #### 1. Pure Javascript instead of CoffeeScript